PGSSoft/java-spring-course-pwr-2017/README.md

 # Homework

 ## Chapter 3
+`Please also fill in the questionaire attached to description of chapter 3.
+Fron now on the questionaire will be attached to each chapter`

 Split existing application into several maven modules with following naming and content:
 - rest client - contains the `DemoApplication` along with controllers
 - business logic interface - contains technology agnostic interfaces